 I got to my gate at 3:15 for a 3:25pm flight.
 They had already closed the doors!
 Two other passengers rushed up shortly after me.
 I saw my shocked and stricken expression mirrored on their faces.
 We could not believe that the two gates hadn’t communicated and held the flight we were already booked on!

 As I collapsed in frustration and exhaustion, actually yelling, “Nooooo!” and pounding on the jet bridge door (I didn’t say it was my most shining moment…), I had this vague memory of teaching “Stress is a choice!” with an upbeat smile just a few hours earlier.
 I had a nagging thought that I’d also taught this: There are times when we have to just throw up our hands and ask The Ultimate QBQ! which is, “How can I let go of what I can’t control?!”

-So after pacing, pulling my hair, pleading with the gate agent, and even pulling the “I have to get home to my 5 month old!!” card, I settled down, accepted my fate, and quietly asked the QBQ, “How can I get past this?”
+So after pacing, pulling my hair, pleading with the gate agent, and even pulling the “I have to get home to my kids!” card, I settled down, accepted my fate, and quietly asked the QBQ, “How can I get past this?”